tee4tao/E-Commerce_Frontend-Mentor/README.md

 ## Roadmap

-Here are some fratures
+Here are some features

 - Checkout different images of the product
 - Add any quantity of the product to your cart
-- Check you cart for the items in it
+- Check your cart for the items in it

 ## Production